maraisr/website/content/til/staff engineer archetypes.md

 The [staffeng.com](https://staffeng.com/guides/staff-archetypes) article describes these four archetypes in detail, but here is my understanding:

-- **Tech Lead**
+#### **Tech Lead** (Technical Excellence)

-  Technical Excellence

 The tech lead leads one or more teams in their approach and execution through day-to-day leadership.
 They are quite comfortable scoping work, building consensus, and picking up all the things that drop through the cracks.
 They share a clear technical vision, and step in and out of the implementation to realign the team in complex situations.

 The _Tech Lead_ is commonly used as a title, and others use it as a role.
 It is entirely possible to be a Tech Lead without operating as a staff engineer.

-- **Architect**
+#### **Architect** (Vision Excellence)

-  Vision Excellence

 The architect has an intimate understanding of a specific technical domain.
 The API design, tech stack, etc. The specific domain must be crucial to the company's prerogative—as in its what the company money.
 The architect is also held accountable for this vision or understanding.

-- **Solver**
+#### **Solver** (Tactical Excellence)

-  Tactical Excellence

 The solver can go deep to solve a problem no one else can.
 The company or leadership will steer them into these problems when there is not a clear approach or there is a high degree of risk.
 They'll tend to move on to the next thing once the problem is solved.

-- **Right Hand**
+#### **Right Hand** (Organized Excellence)

-  Organized Excellence

 The right hand is like an extension of a leader.
 They help widen the bandwidth by removing important problems from their plate.
 The problems here tend to not be technical, but rather organizational or people-related.
 They are also the ones who can step in and out of the leadership role when needed.

 What I love here is that they form a pretty nice Venn diagram of core competencies, because of this you may find you resonate with a particular archetype, with more than one, or even jump between them from one season to another.

-Staff engineers should all have these underlying qualities though:
+### Underlying qualities:

 - Utilize individual discretion in selecting methods, techniques and evaluation criteria for obtaining results.